lsb53/finalproject/Minimum viable project/README.md

 For each taxa set, I will generate random phylogenies with a constant population size and two different root heights: 100 and 1000 ybp.

-For simplicity, I plan to use the same substitution model that Firth et al. (2010) determiend to best fit human dsDNA virus data, `HKY`.
-I will use base frequency rates and transition/transversion ratios for FV3 based on empirical data.
+For simplicity, I plan to use the same substitution model that Firth et al. (2010) used to simulate the human dsDNA virus data, `HKY`.
+I will use base frequencies and transition/transversion ratios for FV3 based on empirical data.

+I will simulate the data with three different substitution rates: 1E-4 subs/site/year, 1E-6 subs/site/year, and 1E-8 subs/site/year.
+These represent what might be considered a fast, intermediate, and slow substitution rate for a dsDNA virus (Duffy et al. 2008).

+## References
+Duffy, S., L. A. Shackelton, and E. C. Holmes.
+2008.
+Rates of evolutionary change in viruses: Patterns and determinants.
+Nature Reviews Genetics 9:267–276.
+Firth, C., A. Kitchen, B. Shapiro, M. A. Suchard, E. C. Holmes, and A. Rambaut.
+2010.
+Using time-structured data to estimate evolutionary rates of double-stranded DNA viruses.
+Molecular Biology and Evolution 27:2038–2051.